OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-03.md

 ## 1 Corinthians 3:1

-And I, brothers and sisters, could not speak to you as spiritual people, but only as fleshly, as to infants in Christ.
+And I, brothers and sisters, could not address you as spiritual individuals, but as those who are worldly, like infants in Christ.

 ## 1 Corinthians 3:2

-I gave you milk to drink, not solid food; for you were not yet able to consume it.
-But even now, you are not yet able,
+I provided you with milk, not solid food, because you were not yet ready for it.
+Even now, you are still not ready,

 ## 1 Corinthians 3:3

-For you are still fleshly.
-For since there is jealousy and strife among you, are you not fleshly, and are you not walking like ordinary people?
+For you are still worldly.
+Since there is jealousy and strife among you, are you not worldly, behaving like ordinary people?

 ## 1 Corinthians 3:4

-For when one person says, “I am with Paul,” and another, “I am with Apollos,” are you not behaving like mere humans?
+For when one says, “I am with Paul,” and another, “I am with Apollos,” are you not acting like mere humans?

 ## 1 Corinthians 3:5

-What then is Apollos?
-And what is Paul?
-Servants through whom you believed, even as the Lord gave opportunity to each one.
+What is Apollos?
+What is Paul?
+They are servants through whom you came to believe, as the Lord assigned to each.

 ## 1 Corinthians 3:6

-I planted, Apollos watered, but God was causing the growth.
+I planted, Apollos watered, but it was God who caused the growth.

 ## 1 Corinthians 3:7

-So then neither the one who plants nor the one who waters is anything, but God who causes the growth.
+So neither the one who plants nor the one who waters is of significance, but only God, who brings about the growth.

 ## 1 Corinthians 3:8

-Now the one who plants and the one who waters are one; but each will receive his own reward according to his own labour.
+Now the one who plants and the one who waters have one purpose, and each will be rewarded according to their own labour.

 ## 1 Corinthians 3:9

-For we are God’s fellow workers; you are God’s field, God’s building.
+For we are God’s co-workers; you are God’s field, God’s building.

 ## 1 Corinthians 3:10

-According to the grace of God which was given to me, like a wise master builder I laid a foundation, and another is building on it.
-But each person must be careful how he builds on it.
+By the grace of God given to me, I laid a foundation as a wise builder, and someone else is building on it.
+But each one should build with care.

 ## 1 Corinthians 3:11

-For no one can lay a foundation other than the one which is laid, which is Jesus Christ.
+For no one can establish any foundation other than the one already established, which is Jesus Christ.

 ## 1 Corinthians 3:12

-Now if anyone builds on the foundation with gold, silver, precious stones, wood, hay, or straw,
+If anyone builds on this foundation using gold, silver, precious stones, wood, hay, or straw,

 ## 1 Corinthians 3:13

-Each one’s work will become evident; for the day will show it because it is to be revealed with fire, and the fire itself will test the quality of each one’s work.
+Their work will be revealed for what it truly is, because the Day will bring it to light.
+It will be disclosed with fire, and the fire will assess the quality of each person’s work.

 ## 1 Corinthians 3:14

-If anyone’s work which he has built on it remains, he will receive a reward.
+If what has been constructed endures, the builder will receive a reward.

 ## 1 Corinthians 3:15

-If anyone’s work is burned up, he will suffer loss; but he himself will be saved, yet only so as through fire.
+If it is consumed, the builder will suffer loss but will still be saved—though only as one escaping through the flames.

 ## 1 Corinthians 3:16

-Do you not know that you are a temple of God, and that the Spirit of God dwells in you?
+Do you not know that you are God’s temple and that God’s Spirit dwells in you?

 ## 1 Corinthians 3:17

-If anyone destroys the temple of God, God will destroy that person, for the temple of God is holy, and that is what you are.
+If anyone harms God’s temple, God will bring ruin upon that person; for God’s temple is sacred, and you collectively are that temple.

 ## 1 Corinthians 3:18

-Take care that no one deceives himself.
-If anyone among you thinks that he is wise in this age, he must become foolish, so that he may become wise.
+Let no one deceive themselves.
+If any of you think you are wise by the standards of this age, you should become “fools” so that you may become wise.

 ## 1 Corinthians 3:19

-For the wisdom of this world is foolishness in the sight of God.
-For it is written: “He is the one who catches the wise by their craftiness”;
+For the wisdom of this world is seen as foolishness in God’s sight.
+As it is written: “He catches the wise in their craftiness”;

 ## 1 Corinthians 3:20

-And again, “The Lord knows the thoughts of the wise, that they are useless.”
+And again, “The Lord knows that the thoughts of the wise are futile.”

 ## 1 Corinthians 3:21

-So then, no one is to boast in people.
-For all things belong to you,
+So then, let there be no more boasting about human leaders!
+All things are yours,

 ## 1 Corinthians 3:22

-Whether Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or things to come; all things belong to you,
+Whether Paul or Apollos or Cephas or the world or life or death or the present or the future—all are yours,

 ## 1 Corinthians 3:23